Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic03/topic03_decision_trees_kNN.md

 A notable feature of this approach is its laziness – calculations are only done during the prediction phase, when a test sample needs to be classified.
 No model is constructed from the training examples beforehand.
 In contrast, recall that for decision trees in the first half of this article the tree is constructed based on the training set, and the classification of test cases occurs relatively quickly by traversing through the tree.

 Nearest neighbors is a well-studied approach.
 There exist many important theorems claiming that, on "endless" datasets, it is the optimal method of classification.
-The authors of the classic book "The Elements of Statistical Learning" consider k-NN to be a theoretically ideal algorithm which usage is only limited by computation power and the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
+The authors of the classic book "The Elements of Statistical Learning" consider k-NN to be a theoretically ideal algorithm whose usage is only limited by computation power and the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 ### Nearest Neighbors Method in Real Applications
 - k-NN can serve as a good starting point (baseline) in some cases;
 - In Kaggle competitions, k-NN is often used for the construction of meta-features (i.e. k-NN predictions as input to other models) or for stacking/blending;
 - The nearest neighbors method extends to other tasks like recommendation systems.
 The initial decision could be a recommendation of a product (or service) that is popular among the *closest neighbors* of the person for whom we want to make a recommendation;
 - In practice, on large datasets, approximate methods of search are often used for nearest neighbors.
-There is a number of open source libraries that implement such algorithms; check out Spotify's library [Annoy](https://github.com/spotify/annoy).
+There are a number of open source libraries that implement such algorithms; check out Spotify's library [Annoy](https://github.com/spotify/annoy).

 The quality of classification/regression with k-NN depends on several parameters: